KayTrust/proof-types/EthereumAttestationRegistryIntermediateStatus2021.md

    1. Use the original credential (i.e. without stripping the `proof object`).
    2. Update the credential with the new `proof` object (see Specification section above).

-## Proof Revocation Method

-This proof type allows for an issued credential to be revoked by the issuer before its expiration date.

-1. **Step 1: Calculate Revocation Hash**
-2. **Step 2: Send the Ethereum transaction**
-   - Use the contract address and network listed in the `proof` object.
-   - Same recommendations as for proof generation, this time using the Revocation Hash.

 ## Proof Verification Method

 To verify the proof, the hashes must be looked up on the registry smart contract.
 A credential is deemed valid if the Attestation Hash is valid *and* the Revocation Hash is not valid.